 Your first step in Rebreather Diving

 Your first step into the rebreather diving is to get trained as a rebreather diver.
-We offer training on several rebreather units through IANTD and PADI.
+We offer training on several rebreather units through TDI, IANTD and PADI.
 Your qualifications will be recognized around the world.

 Not Experienced enough for Rebreather Diving?

 You'll be surprised to hear that there's no previous experience required to dive a rebreather versus other scuba systems.
 You can take your first ever scuba diving class with a rebreather and become a "Rebreather Open Water Diver" and then continue your CCR training all the way through instructor if you desire

 With so many rebreathers on the market, which one do you choose?
 With The Rebreather Zone, you can try several units, and then decide which one is right for you.
 With our Discover Rebreather program, you can take a test dive in a pool with a professional and experience one for yourself.